-The Technology Evaluation for Environmental Risk Mitigation Principal Center (TEERM) was established in 1998 by National Aeronautics and Space Administration (NASA) Headquarters and Kennedy Space Center, Florida.
-It is operated under KSC’s Research & Technology Management Office.
-The TEERM program identifies and validates environment and energy technologies through joint activities that enhance NASA mission readiness and reduce risk while minimizing duplication and associated costs.
+Technology Evaluation for Environmental Risk Mitigation (TEERM) Principal Center was established in 1998 by National Aeronautics and Space Administration (NASA) Headquarters and Kennedy Space Center, Florida.
+It is operated under KSC’s Center Planning & Development Directorate.
+TEERM identifies and validates environment and energy technologies through joint activities that enhance NASA mission readiness and reduce risk while minimizing duplication and associated costs.

 TEERM projects commonly involve two or more NASA stakeholders in the planning and execution of laboratory testing or field demonstrations of promising replacements for current NASA materials and processes.
 This collaborative approach to solving environmental and energy problems benefits project members in multiple ways:

 - Resources are shared, which reduces the cost to test and qualify alternatives

 - Increases technical confidence in alternatives identified and tested